lsst-sqre/sqr-057/index.rst

 Use Velero to restore the persistent volume from the back up.

-**Scenario 2:** "User A" accidentally deletes important data from an application, while "User B" writes data to the same application.
+**Scenario 2:** "User A" accidentally deletes data from an application, and "User B" writes data to the same application roughly at the same time.

-In this situation you cannot simply restore the persistent volume from the back up, but you can use Velero to restore the entire application namespace to a new namespace, connect to the application and manually restore the lost data.
+In this situation, you cannot simply restore the persistent volume from the backup.
+However, you can use Velero to restore the entire application namespace to a different namespace, connect to the application and manually restore the lost data.

 Data migration
 ==============